yoninazarathy/one-on-epsilon-assets/blog/going-off-on-a-tangent.md

 $$ y = - \frac{4}{3} x + \frac{5}{3}$$

-In fact, the first derivative allows us to easily find the equation of any tangent line to this circle given the point of tangency, again, as long as the y-coordinate does not equal 0.
+In fact, the first derivative allows us to easily find the equation of any tangent line to this circle given the point of tangency, again, as long as the $y$-coordinate does not equal $0$.
 This same tool makes it easy to examine the angle relationships of tangent lines as well.

 ---